dav1dddd/Dell-Optiplex-7010-Hackintosh-OpenCore/README.md

 - Audio (might have to set in macOS: System Preferences -> Sound -> Output)

 ## What isn't working
-- Sleep (not working correctly, once woken from sleep, macOS will most likely freeze.)
+- Sleep (not working correctly, once woken from sleep macOS will most likely freeze.)
 I would recommend that you do the following:
     - Settings -> Energy Saver -> Tick "Prevent computer from sleeping automatically when the display is off".
     - Set the "Computer sleep" slider to **Never** if you have that (Display sleep can be left alone as that just turns off the display, but the PC doesn't.)